Mannitol: Injected

-It may also be used for certain cases of kidney failure with low urine output, decreasing pressure in the eye, to increase the elimination of certain toxins, and to treat fluid build up.
+It may also be used for certain cases of kidney failure with low urine output, to decrease pressure in the eye, to increase the elimination of certain toxins, and to treat fluid build up.

 Intraoperative mannitol prior to vessel clamp release during renal transplant has been shown to reduce post-transplant kidney injury, but has not been shown to reduce graft rejection.